 With the focus on improving his position in the FWQ ranking, he begins the preseason in New Zealand, managing to win the three tests in which he had competed in previous seasons: Remarkables 2 *, Remarkables 4 * and Mt Olympus 2 *.
 During the season, he achieved several podiums, among which a first position in the Andorra 3 * Jam Extreme and a third position in Montafon, Austria 4 * stand out.
 These results allow him to rise to # 2 in the ranking of the FWQ 2019.
 In addition, he competes in the Spanish Freeride Championship where he achieves a deserved first position.

-For this 2019-2020 season, the results of the previous one allow you to enter, 3 weeks before the first test, by wildcard on the Freeride World Tour.
-And as a rookie it has been difficult for the other riders.
-It was in Andorra where Núria was able to demonstrate her worth and become the first Spanish to make a podium in a FWT competition.
-His descent, in a risky line and with a lot of technique, gave him a second position on the podium of Ordino-Arcalís and climbed to number 4 in the general ranking.
-What was finally the last test of the season took place in Fieberbrunn, Austria, where he got the pass to the final and secured a place at FWT 2021, making him the fourth best freerider in the world.
+In the 2019-2020 season, the results of the previous one allowed her to enter, 3 weeks before the first race, by wildcard in the Freeride World Tour.
+And as a rookie she made it difficult for the other riders.
+It was in Andorra where Núria managed to prove her worth and become the first Spanish woman to make podium in an FWT competition.
+Her performance, in a risky line and with a lot of technique, gave her a second position on the Ordino-Arcalís podium and #4 in the general ranking.
+What was finally the last competition of the season took place in Fieberbrunn, Austria, where she made it to the final and secured a place in the FWT 2021, becoming the fourth best freerider in the world.